Recall of learning and iteration

 mental process from explicit memory.
 Instead of connecting to the

-brain").
-This is a structure located at the rear of the brain, near the
+a structure located at the rear of the brain, near the

 spinal cord.
 It looks like a miniature version of the cerebral cortex,